imhwli/mysqlnotes/README.md

 # MySQL Notes

-SQL is a declarative langauage
+SQL is a declarative langauage.

-MySQL is relational database that describe data and the relationship between data entities
+MySQL is relational database that describe data and the relationship between data entities.

-A database is used for organize/manipulate data and for persistent data
+A database is used for organize/manipulate data and for persistent data.